Invariant Principles

 <FORBIDDEN> - Responding to user before checking skill applicability - Gathering context before skill invocation - Relying on cached memory of skill content - Skipping skill because task "seems simple" - Exploring codebase before skill determines approach - Any action before the analysis phase completes </FORBIDDEN>Skill Priority

-- Process skills (brainstorming, debugging): Determine approach
+- Process skills (design-exploration, debugging): Determine approach

 - Implementation skills (frontend-design, mcp-builder): Guide execution